grain-lang/grain/docs/contributor/standard_library.md

     * `Option` should be preferred if you might or might not be able to get some value.
 Typically, these would be functions that could return `null` in other languages when they didn't produce a value.
 For example, `List.find` returns `None` when no item in the list matches the condition.
     * `Result` is useful if you have multiple failures, or if the consumer might need additional context around the failure.
 Typically, these functions would throw exceptions in other languages.
 For example, `Number.parseInt` returns `Err(reason)` when it fails to parse a string into an integer.
 1. If possible, keep dependencies on other standard library modules to a minimum.
 For example, `Array` re-implements some simple `List` operations to avoid depending on the entire `List` module.

-## AssemblyScript

-You maybe notice `.ts` files inside the `stdlib-external` directory.
-These are actually [AssemblyScript](https://www.assemblyscript.org/) files that we compile to WebAssembly and consume as externals.

-The primary reason for this is that AssemblyScript provides a nicer interface for writing WebAssembly than handcrafting it.
-It also gives us access to things Grain itself disallows, such as direct access into memory representations.

-However, our usage comes with some restrictions:

-* We compile it with their runtime disabled, which means we don't have access to a lot of the niceties they provide.
-* Anything that pre-populates or allocates memory cannot be used.
-This includes strings, even static ones.